 No. Students receive a “Certificate of Completion” upon graduating.
-We want to note that this document proves that a student has successfully completed a Med Sales Institute program.
-There is no required “certification” to become a medical sales representative.
-Our programs, and graduates of our programs, are recognized by medical device hiring managers because of the skills they have developed and the level of preparation they receive while at Med Sales Institute.
+This document proves a student has successfully completed a Med Sales Institute program.
+There is no required “certification” to become a medical device sales rep. Hiring managers recognize our programs and graduates because of the skills they develop and the level of preparation they receive while at the Med Sales Institute.

-That is a difficult question to answer.
-Hiring managers have very different selection preferences.
-One manager may want someone just out of school who they can “mold” into a great sales rep, while others prefer to hire sales reps that have a significant amount of prior sales experience and a demonstrated “track record” of success.
-Hiring managers know that building a relationship with your surgeon customer is critical in many instances.
-With the average age of a surgeon between 50-60, this is why medical sales can be an excellent second career for many.
+That is not an easy question to answer because hiring managers have different selection preferences.
+One manager may want someone just out of school who they can “mold” into a great sales rep, while others prefer sales reps who have a history of sales experience and a track record of success.
+Hiring managers also know building a relationship with your surgeon customer is critical.
+With surgeons having an average age of 50 to 60, medical sales can provide an excellent second career for many.

-Ultimately, hiring managers are looking for professional, assertive sales reps who are not afraid to ask for the business and are well received by surgeon customers.
+In all cases, hiring managers want professional, assertive sales reps unafraid to ask for business and who are well-received by surgeon customers.

 Each specialization is usually offered several times each year.
 To view the current course schedule click here.